MTR’s new mall, The Wai is opening in July: Here’s what you need to know

-There’s a new mall in town!
-MTR Corporation’s The Wai is a community landmark, which will have its soft opening on July 22.
+If you’ve a tripped to Hong Kong in the pipeline, you’ll want to make some time for the latest mall in town.
+MTR Corporation’s The Wai will be a community landmark that will see a soft opening on 22 July.
 It will be situated next to Tai Wai station and is set to have four retail floors.

-The nearly 650,000 square feet of space will be home to around 150 merchants.
+The new MTR mall will see nearly 650,000 square feet of space will be home to around 150 merchants.
 Besides retail, the mall is also looking to be a community space for both residents living nearby and general customers.

 The Wai, located on top of Tai Wai station, will boast multiple entrances as well as newly constructed pedestrian footbridges that connect to the station.
 For easier access to shoppers, public transport interchanges are also set up close to residential estates.